hadi1376tm/video-coder-decoder/README.md

 # video-coder-decoder
-A codec using Huffman coding for Multimedia Systems course in FUM
+A codec using Huffman coding for Multimedia Systems course at FUM